baselsw/BlueCopter/README.md

 I also have the HMC5883 and BMP085 onboard (as part of the IMU).
 But haven't implemented them yet.

-To download the firmware follow this link: https://github.com/baselsw/BlueCopter

 For questions or more info, check the following: http://forum.arduino.cc/index.php?topic=184503.0